StyraInc/rego-style-guide/README.md

 ### Optimize for readability, not performance

-Rego is a declarative language, which in the best of worlds means you express **what** you want rather than **how** it should be retrieved.
+Rego is a declarative language, which in the best case means you express **what** you want rather than **how** it should be retrieved.
 When authoring policy, do not try to be "smart" about assumed performance characteristics or optimizations.
 That's what OPA should worry about!

 Optimize for **readbility** and **obviousness**.
-Optimize for performance *only* if you've identified performance issues in your policy, and even if you do — making your policy more compact or "clever" almost never helps addressing the problem at hand.
+Optimize for performance *only* if you've identified performance issues in your policy, and even if you do — making your policy more compact or "clever" almost never helps at addressing the problem at hand.

 #### Related Resources